 - Train these networks using backpropagation.
 That’s the obvious one.
 What’s not obvious, is on what to train it.

 - As a follow up to training: one way to supercharge this method of creating art would be to incorporate human feedback e.g. using adversarial networks.
 For instance, humans could be shown two images which they have to choose the one they prefer from.
 Then, an adversarial network could learn the probability that a given image is chosen by a human, and use the gradient of this adversarial network for backpropagation on the generator network.

 - Also, there are a lot of things I didn’t try.
 Therefore, one could explore even more of the architecture and parameter space.
 Changing bias initialisation, kernel initialisation, using different network topologies, or even trying different color spaces.

 Anyway, that’s it for now.
 I hope you have enjoyed this blog post.
 If you did, I’d appreciate if you consider subscribing to my blog via RSS or JSON-Feed.
 I’ll try to publish blog posts regulary here.
 See you then!

 I published the code used to generate the images in this post as well as the source code for Figure 4 on GitHub.
-As mentioned, the Python code is based on 1 and runs using Tensorflow.
+Python code is based on 1 and runs using Tensorflow.
 You can find the repository here.